Lawrence O'Mallon, DMD

 Crooked teeth can set you up for a lifetime of oral health problems such as tooth loss, gum disease and TMJ.
 To prevent these concerns from escalating, Lawrence O'Mallon with Dr. Jeffrey Seiger offers orthodontic services.
-For over 25 years Dr. O'Mallon and Dr. Seiger have worked hand in hand to ensure a great and quick outcome for your child.
+For over 30 years Dr. Seiger have worked hand in hand to ensure a great and quick outcome for your child.
 All in the convenience of the same office.
-Dr. Jeffrey W. Seiger is a board certified orthodontist who has been practicing in Jersey City for over 25 years. he received his orthodontic degre from Fairleigh Dickinson University Dental School in 1983.
+Dr. Jeffrey W. Seiger is a board certified orthodontist who received his orthodontic degree from Fairleigh Dickinson University Dental School in 1983.
 He is an active member of the American Board of Orthodontics, American Association of Orthodontics, New Jersey Association of Orthodontics and past president of Fairleigh Dickinson Orthdontic Society.
-Call Dr. O’Mallon today for more information on the orthodontic treatments available.
+Call Dr. Seiger today for more information on the orthodontic treatments available.

 Orthodontics is a dental specialty that straightens crooked teeth and corrects misaligned bite issues.
 While many people think orthodontic treatments only serve an aesthetic purpose, crooked teeth and bite problems can lead to several serious dental concerns over time, including:

 When your teeth are crooked, it’s easier for small food particles to get stuck inside those nooks and crannies.
 Over time, plaque and bacteria can lead to tooth decay, and ultimately tooth loss in some cases.

 When gums begin loosening or receding, they create small pockets for harmful bacteria to enter.
 Gums stay tight and healthy when your teeth and bite are properly aligned.
 This helps to prevent gum disease, also known as periodontal disease, from developing in the future.